johnlpage/UniBench/reporting/template.md

 ### Analysis

-As expected - the more random a value the slower it is to write as the index grows larger than RAM.
-What is not show here is that the UUID becomes ever slower over time as the index grows, the Business ID will stabilise.

-The Metrics returned for Write from cache are considerably higher than expected and to not tally with the bytes written to the disk by the OS, this is an indicaiton that this metric is not a direct indication of bytes flushed to disk, unlike the write to WAL metric.

-The Business ID seems to require about 65% of the reads into cache that the UUID does, but as expected far fewer blocks are dirtied when writing.
-With 20,000 ' accounts' and only 24 million records, given the even distribution, it's possible that hat there are still no 'cold' blocks in the cache.
+We can see from this data that where a unique identifier is required using an ObjectID, akin to a UUID v6 is much more efficient than a random traditional GUID.
+This is because the ObjectID is a 12-byte value that is approximately sequential and therefore does not need to fetch and rewrite older index pages as new documents are added.
+Although not quite as good as an ObjectId, a well-constructed business identifier can al act as a very efficient key.

+### Key Takeaways

+* If you have a unique record identifier in your data that is meaningful to the business, use that as the primary key for your data.
+* If you need a combination of fields as your primary identifier, can create a second unique index to use and leave the _id as the default ObjectId very cheaply
+* Avoid using and indexing UUID/GUID types as they have bad performance in a BTree index.

 ## Impact of number of indexes on write speed

 ### Description

 This test shows how each additional index, on a field containing a random integer number impacts insert performance.
-As seen in the _id test abouve random indexes are the worst performing compated to sequential or recent-date indexes which are the best performing.
+As seen in the _id test abouve random indexes are the worst performing compared to sequential or recent-date indexes.

-We preload 3M x 4KB document then measure loading the next 3M , and index N simple integer fields in each.
+We preload 3 million 4KB documents then measure loading the next 3 million, and index N simple integer fields in each.
 The load batch size is 1,000.

 ### Performance